VijayHYadav/Introduction-to-Entity-Framework-Core-6/README.md

 - If one of the responsibilities of the software is to add a genre, then it is important to verify that this gets done correctly.
 - In-Memory provider.

+LocalDb
+- I wasn't able to make the In-Memory provider work with NetTopologySuite.
+- LocalDB is like a mini SQL-Server.
+- We'll create and delete the DB with each execution of the test suite.